kozec/dumbxinputemu/README.md

 ##### Usage
 - [download the latest release](https://github.com/kozec/dumbxinputemu/releases/latest)
-- unpack `xinput1_3.dll` next to the game executable and start the game
+- unpack `xinput1_3.dll` and `xinput9_1_0.dll` next to the game executable and start the game
-  - (for recent games, try copying `xinput9_1_0.dll` as well if the above doesn't work)
+- if you are using Wine, don't forget to add DLL override(s) and set them to 'native'
-- if you are using WINE, don't forget to add DLL override(s) and set them to 'native'
+- on Wine, dumbxinputemu uses evdev and ignores jsdev devices by default.
+That should work with almost everything, but you can control this behavior using `XINPUT_NO_IGNORE_JS` and `XINPUT_IGNORE_EVDEV` environment variables.

 ##### Why in the...?
 This is meant mainly for using a Steam Controller or XBox 360 pad with Wine.